okelloEnos/okelloEnos/README.md

 ### 🏆 Highlights

 - 📈 Boosted app rating from 2.9⭐ to 4.1⭐ at **Dentsu**
-- 🚀 Reduced crash rates by 60% and app load times by 40%
+- 🚀 Reduced crash rates by 60% and app load times by 40% at **Dentsu**
+- ⚡ Integrated Google MLKit, enabling faster and more reliable data capture that improved onboarding efficiency by 65% at **PesaKit**
 - 🔁 Led migration from native Android to Flutter at **PesaKit**, cutting dev time by 40%
 - 🧒 Contributed to Kenya's **CPIMS** child protection system (government-backed)
 - 🥉 Secured 3rd place at a national Health IT Hackathon (2019)